ifo-institute/ifohack2023/Cloud access/GiteaWorkflow.md

 > It is important to work in `~/Desktop/project_directory` as only here, a sufficiently large file system is mounted.

 ## Overview:
-- 1 team member is the project "owner", the others are contributors
+- 1 team member is the project "owner", the others are contributors.
+- All members can have the same rights, just one of them needs to first set up the project.
-- The owner creates a repository on Gitea and adds other members as contributors
+- The owner creates a repository on Gitea and adds other members as contributors.
-- The owner pushes a local project to Gitea and the other members clone this repository
+- The owner pushes a local project to Gitea and the other members clone this repository.

 ## 1. Setting up git
 open a terminal and execute the following commands: